CROP POLLINATION WITH NATIVE BEES

 Facebook Page: www.facebook.com/YNBYoungersNativeBees

 Early studies at the University of Western Sydney (see Aussie Bee Issue 10) demonstrated the excellent ability of stingless bees to work in confined areas such as glasshouses.
 Mark Greco of the University of Western Sydney also investigated the use of stingless bees for greenhouse capsicum pollination (read about Mark's amazing hive scanning method in Aussie Bee Online Article 7).

 Research into the use of stingless bees for crop pollination in Australia is still under development but these bees show great potential!
 For more information see the ANBRC booklet, Crop Pollination with Australian Stingless Bees.

 Other types of Australian native bees can also be great crop pollinators.
 Our native blue banded bees, teddy bear bees and carpenter bees can perform a special type of pollination called Buzz Pollination.
 These bees grasp the flowers and vibrate them with their flight muscles, making the pollen shoot out of little capsules.
 This could make them ideal pollinators of crops which require this special kind of pollination, such as tomatoes, kiwi fruit, eggplants, blueberries, cranberries and chilli peppers.
 The commercial honey bee, Apis mellifera, cannot perform buzz pollination.

 A research project at the University of Adelaide made substantial progress in finding ways to use blue banded bees for commercial greenhouse tomato pollination.
-A three year research project at the University of Adelaide has already discovered how to breed these native bees year-round in large numbers and has demonstrated their effectiveness as greenhouse tomato pollinators.
-Read Katja's report on the current status of this blue banded bee research.
+The researchers discovered how to breed these native bees year-round in large numbers and demonstrated their effectiveness as greenhouse tomato pollinators.
+See: Blue Banded Bee Research Report.

 Using native blue banded bees for greenhouse tomato pollination is a much better option than introducing European bumblebees for this purpose.

-Keep up to date with the latest research results with Aussie Bee Online!
+Find out more about crop pollination with blue banded bees in Aussie Bee Online!
 For example, Article 9 of Aussie Bee Online explains Melissa Bell's ground breaking study at the University of Western Sydney showing that blue banded bees are efficient glasshouse tomato pollinators; and in Article 8, Les Dollin explains how to make your own nest blocks to support the blue banded bees in your garden.